cdl-geneseo/geneseo-dictionary/K/KASA.md

 # KASA

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : KASA

 Created by  Unknown User (krk5), last modified by  Unknown User (mee2) on Nov 16, 2012

 n.
 An acronym for Korean-American Student Association, an on-campus organization.Source: Dictionary of Geneseo English, Fall 2006, Gross.Specific to Geneseo.As of 2012, 73% of students surveyed knew this word and 73% believed it to be of local origin.
 (Eichas, G-M, 2012)